1995 UEFA Super Cup

-The 1995 UEFA Super Cup was a two-legged match contested between the UEFA Cup Winners' Cup holders Real Zaragoza and the UEFA Champions League holders Ajax.
+The 1995 UEFA Super Cup was a two-legged match contested between the UEFA Cup Winners' Cup holders Zaragoza and the UEFA Champions League holders Ajax.
 The cup was played later than usual, the two legs taking place in February 1996.
 The first leg was drawn 1–1 at La Romareda in Zaragoza.
 The second leg was won 4–0 by Ajax at the Olympic Stadium in Amsterdam.
 Ajax won 5–1 on aggregate.